-24915-CL-5PL-70-00001 - SDC 1200 CLOSURE VERIFICATION SAMPLING AND ANALYSIS QUALITY ASSURANCE PROJECT PLAN
+24915-CL-5PL-80-00001 - SDC 2000 CLOSURE VERIFICATION SAMPLING AND ANALYSIS QUALITY ASSURANCE PROJECT PLAN

-Equipment Blank Field quality sample collected by passing source water over decontaminated, non-dedicated sampling equipment and collecting the water into a sample container, which is handled in the same manner as other samples.
-Equipment Blanks are blind samples (i.e., identified on chain of custody documentation by sample ID and not by location) to ensure unbiased analysis.
-Equipment blanks are used to verify that samples were not contaminated by the equipment.
-Equipment Blanks are also known as rinsate blanks and are collected daily during sampling.
-Facility All contiguous land, structures, other appurtenances, and improvements on the land used for treating, storing, or disposing of hazardous waste.
 Field Blank A sample subjected to similar sample collection, field-processing preservation, transportation, and laboratory handling as an environmental sample; used to identify errors or contamination in sample collection and analysis.
 Field Blanks are blind samples (i.e., identified on chain of custody documentation by sample ID and not by location) to ensure unbiased analysis.
 For rinsate sampling, a field blank is a sample of the source water used for decontamination of sampling equipment and rinsate sampling, which is collected in sample containers and handled in the same manner as other samples.
 For wipe sampling, a field blank involves taking a prepared wipe sample container to the field, removing the cap from container for the estimated time of normal wipe, closing the cap, and submitting the sample for analysis.
 The field blank provides information on potential contamination in the wipe or in the air of the sample location.
 Field Duplicate One of two samples collected at a sampling location during a sampling event; used to check the precision and accuracy of the sampling technique.
 Field duplicate samples are collected in a manner identical to that of routine samples and are analyzed for the same parameters.
 Field duplicates are blind samples (i.e., identified on chain of custody documentation by sample ID and not by location) to ensure unbiased analysis.
 For rinsate sampling, a field duplicate involves repeating the rinsate collection and sampling procedure in its entirety and is collected at a frequency of 1 per 10 primary rinsate samples.
 For wipe sampling, a field duplicate is collected at a position immediately adjacent to the primary sample location.
 Final Closure Closure of all HWMUs at the facility in accordance with all applicable closure requirements so that hazardous waste management activities under 40 CFR parts 264 and 265 of this chapter are no longer conducted at the facility unless subject to the provisions in 40 CFR 262 for hazardous waste generators.
 Closure verification will be performed as part of final closure.